lotkey/Adversarial-Machine-Learning-Defenses/README.md

 This notebook:
 - loads the processed LFW dataset
 - trains a VGG16 classifier on it
-- attacks the classifier using Fast Gradient Sign Method, Projected Gradient Descent, and Deepfool attacks
+- attacks the classifier using Fast Gradient Sign Method, Projected Gradient Descent, Deepfool, and Pixel (bonus!) attacks from ART and compare their effectiveness
-- implements a binary classification defense
+- implements a binary classification defense against each separate attack and compares their performance against other attacks to show their transferability
 - print out reports along the way

 You need to set the following variables: